charmingdata/dApp-simple-storage/README.md

 - Replace the `MY_CONTRACT_ADDRESS` with the address of the contract that you deployed in the Backend section of this tutorial.

-5. Finally, to build the interface of the contract, open the `index.js` file under the `pages` folder (in the `frontend` folder) and replace its content with the [index.js code from this project](https://github.com/charmingdata/simple-storage-dApp/blob/main/frontend/pages/index.js).
+5. Finally, to build the interface of the contract, open the `index.js` file under the `pages` folder (in the `frontend` folder) and replace its content with the [index.js code from this project](https://github.com/charmingdata/dApp-simple-storage/blob/main/frontend/pages/index.js).

+6. Add the Charming Data images using the instructions below.
+Once you understand how to add images to your app, feel free to replace with your own images, in which case you would need to update the images' names inside the `pages/index.js` file (lines 143 & 154)
+  - Add the [logo-charmingdata-small.ico](https://raw.githubusercontent.com/charmingdata/dApp-simple-storage/main/frontend/public/logo-charmingdata-small.ico) and [logocharmingdata.png](https://github.com/charmingdata/dApp-simple-storage/blob/main/frontend/public/logocharmingdata.png) to the public folder inside the frontend directory.
+Do not change image names.

-6. Go back to your terminal; make sure your in the `frontend` directory and type:
+7. Go back to your terminal; make sure your in the `frontend` directory and type:
 ```
 npm run dev
 ```